firebase/functions-samples/quickstarts/pubsub-helloworld/README.md

 ### 3. Install the Firebase CLI and enable Functions on your Firebase CLI

 You need to have installed the Firebase CLI.
-If you haven't already run:
+If you haven't run:

 ```bash
 npm install -g firebase-tools